 - Theft by conversion – unlawfully keeping property that was obtained lawfully.

 - Theft of lost property – keeping property that someone else lost.

 - Criminal theft is prosecuted by the state and if a person is found guilty, they can end up with community service, fines and/or prison time.

 North Fort Myers criminal DUI charges in Florida include driving under the influence resulting in DUI manslaughter, homicide, intoxicated reckless driving and hit-and-run charges.
 Other traffic encounters that may result in criminal charges include reckless/careless driving, road rage, vehicular homicide, manslaughter, and resisting arrest, or attempts to elude law enforcement.

 - A person is guilty of the offense of operating a vehicle under the influence of alcohol when driving is affected to the extent that physical faculties are impaired under Florida Statute 316.193.

 - Experienced Florida DUI attorneys can assist with questions about penalties that depend on factors including blood alcohol level, age, property damage, physical injury and repeat offender status, resulting in misdemeanor to felony offense DUI outcomes may involve costly fines of $500-$5,000, driver’s license suspension and/or revocation, and jail time of 6 months to several years when warranted, along with the state-mandated use of an ignition interlock device.
-Cape Coral Florida DUI lawyers know how to leverage reduced charges in certain situations.
+North Fort Myers Florida DUI lawyers know how to leverage reduced charges in certain situations.

 - Damage to property, or person is considered a misdemeanor of the first degree,